Zhang Jihui: Death of Major Davis

-Although Zhang was credited by the PLAAF for shooting down Davis' F-86, doubts about the claim were raised due to US Air Force's recollection of the event was inconsistent with Zhang's own account of the battle, and that Davis had claimed to have shot down two Chinese MiGs moments before being killed.
-The lack of gun camera footage from Chinese side meant Zhang's victory claim also hinged on his own recollection of the event.
+Although Zhang was credited by the PLAAF with shooting down Davis' F-86, doubts about the claim were raised due to US Air Force's recollection of the event was inconsistent with Zhang's own account of the battle, and that Davis had claimed to have shot down two Chinese MiGs moments before being killed.
+The lack of gun camera footage from the Chinese side meant Zhang's victory claim also hinged on his own recollection of the event.
 After declassifying their involvement in the Korean War 40 years later, Russian sources disputed Zhang's claim by raising the possibility that 1st Lieutenant Mikhail Akimovich Averin was the MiG pilot that had shot down Davis' plane.
 According to the recollections from the pilots of the Soviet 64th Aviation Corps, both Zhang and his wingman were probably shot down by Davis, who was in turn surprised and shot down by Mikhail A. Averin scrambling to save the Chinese MiGs.
 Lieutenant General Georgy Lobov, commander of the 64th Aviation Corps, also noted in his memoir that Davis was killed by a Soviet pilot.
-Currently, both China and Russia have taken credit over Davis' death with no conclusive evidence to confirm either sides of the story.
+Currently, both China and Russia have taken credit for Davis' death with no conclusive evidence to confirm either side of the story.

 Regardless of the controversy surrounding Davis' death, Zhang became a household name in China.
-The PLAAF later awarded Zhang with the title Combat Hero, 1st Class for this action.
+The PLAAF later awarded Zhang the title Combat Hero, 1st Class for this action.

-According to official records, Zhang had participated in 10 aerial engagements with a total of four victories during his service in Korea, and for his service Zhang received the Meritorious Service, Special Class.
-The North Korean government also awarded Zhang with the Freedom and Independence Medal, 2nd Class.
+According to official records, Zhang had participated in 10 aerial engagements with a total of four victories during his service in Korea, and for his service, Zhang received the Meritorious Service, Special Class.
+The North Korean government also awarded Zhang the Freedom and Independence Medal, 2nd Class.

-Later life
+Later life and death

-Immediately after the war, Zhang was sent to study at the Red Banner Air Force Academy in the Soviet Union, and returned to China in 1957 after graduation.
-He steadily climbed the ranks by assuming the command of the 27th Aviation Division in 1964, and later took command of the 1st Aviation Corps in 1970.
+Immediately after the war, Zhang was sent to study at the Red Banner Air Force Academy in the Soviet Union and returned to China in 1957 after graduation.
+He steadily climbed the ranks by assuming the command of the 27th Aviation Division in 1964 and later took command of the 1st Aviation Corps in 1970.
 In 1973, he was named the Deputy Commander of the PLAAF.

 In July 1978, Zhang was stripped of his ranks and imprisoned, but after his release in 1980, he became the Deputy Mayor of Yantai.
 In July 1990, the PLA Central Military Commission restored Zhang's position and allowed him to retire with a state pension.

+Zhang died on 26 April 2023 in Beijing, at the age of 96.